linkedin/brooklin/CONTRIBUTING.md

 4. Capitalize the subject line
 5. Do not end the subject line with a period
 6. Do not make references to internal Jira tickets
-7. Do not add PR number in subject line (GitHub appends it by default)

 Here is an example of a good Git commit message:
 > ```